 Using such a small neck knife, the Izula works best at fine tasks but as the blade is made of 1095 carbon steel it certainly packs a punch.
 One of my favourite ways to use the Izula is to directly hold the sides of the blade and use it scrape tinder.
 The amount of control afforded by the dimensions of the knife make this task very easy to perform, especially when compared with a larger knife.

 The carbon steel versions, like mine are coated in a texture powder to prevent excess corrosion.
 It is possible to remove just a small section on the spine to allow you to strike a firesteel however.

 Out the box the handle of the Izula is way too thin for my liking but adding a paracord wrap to the tang makes it feel completely different and I think more comfortable in the long run.
 It does however make the knife larger in volume, so if you are using the Izula in a survival tin then you could always leave off the paracord if space is at a premium.
 Of course having cord with you is always handy.

 The sheath has a nice firm grasp and muted ‘click’ with the knife is pushed into the held position.
 You can use the pre fabricated holes in the sheath to attach a neck lanyard or the included belt loop accessory.
 It is made of a strong feeling plastic and there is no lock present on the sheath.

-When using a neck loop it’s vital that the cord can be easily broken so that the user is protected from strangling themselves by getting it hooked on a branch.
+When using a neck loop it’s vital that the cord can be easily broken.
+Therefore the user is protected from strangling themselves by getting it hooked on a branch.